Vancouver Bus and Shuttle Transportation

 Entertaining and relaxing sightseeing tours are available for Vancouver, Vancouver and Capilano Suspension Bridge, Grouse Mountain and Capilano Suspension Bridge, Victoria and Whistler.
 These tours pick you up and drop you off at your hotel and provide informative and amusing commentary along the way.

 Call 604-990-9299 or 800-913-9207 for information and reservations or visit the Bus Tours Page for more information.

 For groups, a private tour is often the most economical and definitely the most convenient way to see Vancouver and to get from place to place.

 Private tours can be arranged for one or more and can include hotel, cruise ship and airport pick ups and drop off as well as tours of Vancouver, Whistler, Victoria and the Sunshine Coast.
 Call 604-990-9299 or 1-800-913-9207 for information and reservations.

 Pacific Central Station

-Located at the corner of Main and Terminal near the Main Street/Science World SkyTrain station, Pacific Central Station is the terminal for Grayhound Bus Lines, Pacific Coach Lines (Whistler and Victoria bus transportation) and two trains: ViaRail and Amtrak.
+Located at the corner of Main and Terminal near the Main Street/Science World SkyTrain station, Pacific Central Station is the terminal for Greyhound Bus Lines, Pacific Coach Lines (Whistler transportation), Wilson’s Transportation (Victoria transportation), and two trains: ViaRail and Amtrak.
 Pacific Central Station also has a Hertz car rental kiosk.